 3.Q How does NRC staff evaluate the regulation submission from the State?

 A The assigned NRC reviewer compares the State regulation text to the corresponding NRC regulation as outlined in the State’s letter of submission.
-The review will be more timely and efficient if the State’s regulation submission takes a “crosswalk approach” directly showing the correspondence between rule sets (see example below):
+The State’s regulation submission should include a detailed “cross reference” directly showing the correspondence between rule sets so that the reviewer can perform a more timely and efficient assessment. (see example below):